shintaku-michel/shintaku-michel/README.md

     </a>
 </div>

-## What I Bring to the Team
+## Soft Skills
-I combine strong technical skills with a passion for collaboration, innovation, and growth.
-Known for being proactive and empathetic, I enjoy:
+I combine strong technical skills with a passion for collaboration, innovation, and overcoming challenges.

 * Helping teams overcome challenges
 * Sharing knowledge and mentoring colleagues
 * Staying organized and disciplined under pressure
 * Continuously learning to deliver modern, user-centric solutions

-* I’m driven by a commitment to build experiences that make a difference — blending functionality, aesthetics, and accessibility.
+Driven by a commitment to create impactful experiences — blending functionality, aesthetics, and accessibility.